Jules Asner: Career

-Asner was a long-time E! personality.
+Asner was a longtime E! personality.
 During her peak with the network, she hosted six hours of programming daily.
 Among the series she hosted were Revealed with Jules Asner, E!
-News Live and Wild On! as well as many live specials for the network.
-She received a Prism Award as well as a Gracie Award for her interview show Revealed with Jules Asner.
+News Live and Wild On!.
+She also hosted many live specials.
+Asner received a Prism Award for her interview show Revealed with Jules Asner.

 Before joining E!
 Asner was an entertainment reporter for Reuters Television Good Morning England, The Entertainment Show on Sky Television, and Extra.
 She hosted Live by Request on A&E and was a segment director and producer on Hard Copy.

-Miramax Books purchased the publishing rights to her first novel, Whacked.
-The book was released June 3, 2008.
-Whacked was a top ten fiction bestseller on Amazon and was in its third printing within its first month of release.